pantelisantonoudiou/MatWAND/README.md

  ![Banner](/Images/Interface.PNG)

- MatWAND was written in MATLAB2018a.
-It is is only supported from MATLAB2018a and onwards.
+ MatWAND was written in MATLAB 2018a.
+It will be supported from versions 2018a onwards.

  ## Documentation index
 - **[Installation](/Docs/Install.md)**